fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 # How to navigate decision-making in tech teams?

 I refer to my approach as an "Expert democracy".
-I know that I almost always right about all my great ideas but sadly, in their delusions of grandeur, my "peers" think the same.
+I know that I am almost always right about all my great ideas but sadly, in their delusions of grandeur, my "peers" think the same.
 While I internally curse their arrogance to question me, I sadly have to admit that it won't look good for me if